 Ask students to think of names that would be appropriate for places with these moods; remind your students how the melancholic place in The Phantom Tollbooth was called "The Doldrums," which is an appropriate name.
 Tell students to select a mood they want to establish in a setting.

 Then...pass out the graphic organizer, which will allow students to brainstorm good word choices and images for their setting descriptions.
 Students may work on their graphic organizers alone or in partnerships.
 Walk around as students fill out their organizers, and make good, suggestive ideas.
-When students are ready to draft, you might provide for them the "word choice drafting sheet," which contains an embedded Post-It note that requires students to revisit word choice concepts as they write.
+When students are ready to draft, you might provide for them the "word choice drafting sheet," which contains an embedded Post-it® Note-sized template that requires students to revisit word choice concepts as they write.

-Step four (revising with specific trait language): To promote response and revision to rough draft writing, attach WritingFix's Revision and Response Post-Its to your students' drafts.
-Make sure the students rank their use of the trait-specific skills on the Post-Its, which means they'll only have one "1" and one "5."
+Step four (revising with specific trait language): To promote response and revision to rough draft writing, attach WritingFix's Revision and Response Post-it® Note-sized templates to your students' drafts.
+Make sure the students rank their use of the trait-specific skills on the Post-it® Note-sized templates, which means they'll only have one "1" and one "5."
 Have them commit to ideas for revision based on their Post-It rankings.
-For more ideas on WritingFix's Revision & Response Post-Its, click here.
+For more ideas on WritingFix's Revision & Response Post-it® Note-sized templates, click here.

 Step five (editing for conventions): After students apply their revision ideas to their drafts and re-write neatly, require them to find an editor.
 If you've established a "Community of Editors" among your students, have each student exchange his/her paper with multiple peers.
 With yellow high-lighters in hand, each peer reads for and highlights suspected errors for just one item from the Editing Post-it.
 The "Community of Editors" idea is just one of dozens and dozens of inspiring ideas that is talked about in detail in the Northern Nevada Writing Project's Going Deep with 6 Trait Language Workbook for Teachers.